web-dave/blog/remote-setup.md

 During these days we all are told to stay at home.
 So we face new issues to get our work done.
 I mostly do workshops which took place onside.
 I have tried to sell remote workshops since september 2019 but no one was interested.

-Now, we have to do almost everything remote, we have to make sure, remote workshops work fine.
+Now, we have to do almost everything remotely, we have to make sure remote workshops work fine.

 Here I want to show you my hardware and software I use.